coracle-social/how-to-nostr/content/book.md

 Very little of these companies' revenue comes from direct monetization.
 Instead, these big tech companies monetize their users by making them the product.
 Users have two things that platform owners can sell: their attention and their data.
 Platforms can only sell these things because they have access to them by virtue of being intermediaries.
 Platforms subsist by inserting themselves into private or public relationships in order to siphon off these intangible goods.

-This works because individuals don't believe their attention or data are worth anything.
+This works because the majority of internet users either don't believe their attention or data are worth anything ("why do I need privacy?
+I have nothing to hide"), or feel helpless to opt out of the attention economy.
 Seeing a billboard in your peripheral vision or having cameras record your license plate seem hardly comparable to paying a monthly fee for road use.
-In the same way, people don't count the cost of their attention or data when accessing the internet.
+Whether you care about being recorded or not, you're still going to use the roads.

-And it's true: data and attention are not particularly valuable on an individual basis.
+It's true that data and attention are not particularly valuable on an individual basis.
 But they're massively powerful in the aggregate.
 "Big data" is not mere information, but *the ability to predict patterns of behavior*, which can then be used at scale to manipulate people — to buy, believe, and act.

 Advertising is not just about informing willing buyers about products and services, it's about conditioning people to act in predictable ways.
 Social engineering (like all engineering) is progressive and totalizing — unless restrained.
 The cost of giving away our attention and data to these internet intermediaries is, ultimately, the loss of our free will.

-## A Path Forward
+### A Path Forward

 This slide isn't inevitable.
 But it's also human nature — everyone wants something for nothing, and so internet users have voluntarily given up their free will to gain connectivity, entertainment, and efficiency.